andreaferretti/factor-tutorial/README.md

 A thread whose quotation starts with `receive` and calls itself recursively behaves like an actor in Erlang or Akka.
 We can then use `send` to send messages to it.
 Try `"hello" over send` and then `"threading" over send`.

-Channels are a slightly different abstractions.
+Channels are a slightly different abstractions, used for instance in Go and in Clojure core.async.
 They decouple the sender and the receiver, and are usually used synchronously.
 For instance, one side can receive from a channel before the some other party sends something to it.
 This just means that the receiving end yields control to the scheduler, which waits for the send of the message before giving control to the receiver again.
 This feature sometimes makes it easier to synchronize multithreaded applications.

 Again, we first use a channel to communicate between threads in the same process.
 As expected, `USE: channels`.
 You can create a channel with `<channel>`, write to it with `to` and read from it with `from`.
 Note that both operations are blocking: `to` will block until the value is read in a different thread, and `from` will block until a value is available.